ocawe 2026.07.01

 #+TITLE: Ocawe #+AUTHOR: Konrad Geletey #+DATE: 2026-06-10

-Ocawe is a Crystal-first runtime for workflow bundles, agents, tools, and skills.
+Ocawe is a Crystal-first framework and runtime for Cawfile workflow bundles, agents, tools, skills, and OpenAI-compatible workflow execution.

 Licenses: [[https://spdx.org/licenses/0BSD.html][0BSD]] (=LICENSE=).